IndrajeetPatil/statsExpressions/cran-comments.md

 ## Test environments

-* local Windows install, R 4.0.0
+* local OS X install, R 4.0.3

-* ubuntu 14.04 on travis-ci (devel and release)
+* ubuntu 14.04 (on travis-ci), R 4.0.3

-* win-builder on appveyor (devel and release)
+* win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-  - Fixes failing CRAN tests due to `effectsize` and `metaBMA` package updates.
+  - Fixes failing tests due to updates to `insight` and `parameters` packages.

-  - All `donttest` examples have been checked on CI platforms.

-## Reverse dependencies check

-  - Expect failures in `ggstatsplot` package, which I maintain.
-I will be submitting a new version of that package soon.
+## revdepcheck results

+We checked 1 reverse dependency (`ggstatsplot`), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems

+ * We failed to check 0 packages